Skip to content

 Find Your Theme

 Every winning case starts with one idea the jury can hold onto.
 Not a legal theory — a human truth.
 Get this right and it becomes the backbone of your entire trial.
-Get it wrong and no amount of evidence saves you.

 Build Your Framework

 Opening, direct, cross, closing — every phase of trial has its own framework.
 No guessing.
 No winging it.
+A repeatable system you can trust.

 Control the Courtroom